Luigi Chiatti: Events

 On the afternoon of 4 October 1992, one Sunday, little Simone Allegretti (4 years old) disappeared in the countryside between Foligno and Bevagna; his lifeless body was found two days later along an escarpment, not far from where he had disappeared.
-Shortly before the corpse was found, in a telephone booth in front of the railway station, in the center of Foligno, a note was found that claimed the murder and provided precise details on where the body was and what the clothing was.
+Shortly before the corpse was found, in a telephone booth in front of the railway station, in the centre of Foligno, a note was found that claimed the murder and provided precise details on where the body was and what the clothing was.
 The note also asserted the murderer's willingness to strike again.

 The police headquarters of Perugia activated a toll-free number and a note was issued to the killer.
 On 13 October a man called the toll-free number several times identifying himself as the "Monster of Foligno".
 Thanks to these phone calls, its users were traced, leading to the identification of Stefano Spilotros, a young Lombard real estate agent.
 In the face of inconsistencies and testimonies of Spilotros' friends and relatives, who said that on Sunday he was with them in Rodano, near Milan, a further autopsy was arranged on the victim's body, which excluded his guilt, revealing him to be a mythomaniac.

 The strong climate of hysteria created around the story created other similar situations: a young worker from the province of Macerata hanged himself, leaving a note saying "I am the monster, forgive me".

-On 7 August 1993 the real monster struck again: the corpse of 13-year-old Lorenzo Paolucci was found shortly after the crime and was only 30 feet from the villa inhabited by Chiatti.
+On 7 August 1993, the real monster struck again: the corpse of 13-year-old Lorenzo Paolucci was found shortly after the crime and was only 30 feet from the villa inhabited by Chiatti.
 The tracks led straight to the house where Luigi Chiatti was subsequently captured.
 He almost immediately confessed to the murder, also admitting to the murder of Simone Allegretti.

-First Degree Condemnation
+Trial

-On 1 December 1994 the trial against Luigi Chiatti, accused of the murder of Simone Allegretti and Lorenzo Paolucci, began.
-On December 28 of the same year, he was sentenced to two life sentences.
+On 1 December 1994, the trial against Luigi Chiatti, accused of the murder of Simone Allegretti and Lorenzo Paolucci, began.
+On 28 December of the same year, he was sentenced to two life sentences.